Ahmad-Ajm/Aotu-Build-App/code/PROGRESS_REPORT.md

-# Progress Report
+# Project Progress Report

-## Global Status
 - Current Feature: FEAT-CV-CREATION
 - Status: In Progress
-- Last CI Result: Failed (attempt 1 for FEAT-CV-CREATION)
+- Last CI Result: Failed (attempt 2 for FEAT-CV-CREATION)

-## Notes
-- CI is currently failing on backend build due to missing namespaces/types (e.g., Volo.* in AccountController, some DTOs in CVController).
-- Next steps: fix compilation issues in backend controllers/DTOs, then re-run CI.
+- Notes:
+  - Fixed backend build errors by removing ABP (Volo.*) dependencies from AccountController and refactoring it to use ASP.NET Core ControllerBase and IUserService.
+  - Simplified CVController to use ASP.NET Core attributes and wired it to existing ICVService and DTOs (CVDto, CreateCVDto, PublicCVDto).
+  - Added missing DTOs: ExportOptionsDto and CVStatisticsDto to align with spec and avoid CS0246 errors.
+  - Next: Re-run CI and then continue implementing remaining CV feature endpoints and behaviors as per SpecKit.